3.1. The Graduate Division

 UCSB is on the quarter system; each quarter is 10 weeks long, followed by a week of final exams.
-Fall quarter runs from approximately the 4th week of September through the 2nd week of December.
-Winter break is 3 weeks.
-However, Teaching Assistants must grade finals and turn in grades before leaving.
+Fall quarter runs from late September to mid-December.
 Winter Quarter runs from the 1st week of January through the 3rd week of March.
-Spring Break lasts one week.
-Spring Quarter runs from approximately the last week of March through the 2nd week of June.
-Details of the academic calendar are available on the web site of the Office of the Registrar.
+Spring Quarter runs from late March to mid-June.
+Winter break is three weeks, Spring break is one week.
+Details of the academic calendar are available on the web site of the Office of the Registrar:

 3.4.
 Registering for Classes